gkgy147/gkgy147/README.md

 - 🔭 I’m currently working on **MINISHELL(Creating a simple shell).**

 - 🌱 I’m currently learning **Devops.**
+- Currently having an affair with kubernetes and openstack.

 - 📫 How to reach me **georgerobert147@gmail.com**